epwr/advent-of-code/README.md

 Having spent a bit of time working with Racket and Standard ML, I'm used to having tail recursion be a big win for performance in functional programming languages.
 Unfortunately, the JVM doesn't support tail recursion.
 Instead, Clojure has a recur function which supposedly provides most of the performance improvements of tail recursion.

-But to see how well it works, I used it in the solution to Day 8's Part 2 and came upon something troubling: using recur slows the program down by a factor of 2.
-I have no idea why this is, but I plan to find out.
+But to see how well it works, I used it in the solution to Day 8's Part 2 and found that the two solutions (one using recur and one using normal recursion) were almost identical in terms of time (although whichever one is run first is slower by a factor of 2).
+It makes sense that recur's main benefit is in memory usage because it does not grow the call stack.

 ### clojure.spec